Sakimori/TextChanger/README.md

 # How to Use
 ## To download a mod
--Download the modding API by using the Modinstaller which can be found in the hollow knight discord.
+- Download the modding API by using the Modinstaller which can be found in the hollow knight discord.
 - Open the releases tab and download the one you want from there.
 - Place the .dll file in:
--- Windows: 'Hollow Knight\hollow_knight_Data\Managed\Mods'.
+- - Windows: 'Hollow Knight\hollow_knight_Data\Managed\Mods'.
 -- Mac 'hollow_knight.app\contents\Resources\Data\Managed\Mods'.
 - To get to the Hollow knight folder / hollow_knight.app:
 -- Steam: Go to your Library -> Right Click Hollow Knight -> Click on Properties-> Local Files -> Browse.